Our Monitor Motion Tests

 Additional Information

-Effect On Motion
+Impact On Motion Handling

 It's easy to get carried away in all the data of response time, overshoot, CAD, and refresh rate compliance, so a better way to see how this affects motion is by looking at our pursuit photos.
-Below, you can see photos from two monitors with a 240Hz refresh rate.
+Below, you can see examples from two monitors with a 240Hz refresh rate.
 The Dell monitor on the left is an OLED with a near-instantaneous response time, providing a benchmark of what motion should look like.
 The HP monitor on the right doesn't have such a fast response time, but CAD is still low enough, and it provides excellent motion handling.
 That said, you can see more blur on each letter, particularly with R, and the white-and-black pattern on the S isn't as sharp, making it harder to see details.

 Dell Alienware AW3225QF HP OMEN 27qs